i-ky/zaipcs/README.md

 ## install

-Copy `zaipcs.so` it to a desired location, set up necessary permissions.
+Copy `zaipcs.so` to a desired location, set up necessary permissions.

 ## configure